-- The effect of changes to future funding methodologies and general reductions in educational budgets. - The need to adapt to frequent changes in the student grading and assessment structure. - COVID-19 risk assessments and the impact on educational performance due to the fluid nature of the virus - Risks of an aged building, however, significant capital expenditure in the form of Capital Improvement Bids have resulted in de-risking large capital investment areas such as; roof, heating system and electrical system. - Some risk are succession planning such as Examination Officer, however, plans are in place to train staff into these positions - The Trust has a safeguarding policy and designated safeguard leads have time allocated to investigate allegations and undertake training
+- The effect of changes to future funding methodologies and general reductions in educational budgets. - The effect of reduction in Secondary age pupils in Local Authority which could effect future pupil numbers and associated income - The effect of a possible 6th Form provision by a Trust and the impact this will have on 6th Form recruitment and associated income. - The need to adapt to frequent changes in the student grading and assessment structure. - COVID-19 risk assessments and the impact on educational performance due to the fluid nature of the virus - Risks of an aged building, however, significant capital expenditure in the form of Capital Improvement Bids have resulted in de-risking large capital investment areas such as; roof, heating system and electrical system. - Some risk are succession planning such as Examination Officer, however, plans are in place to train staff into these positions - The Trust has a safeguarding policy and designated safeguard leads have time allocated to investigate allegations and undertake training